 Mitsubishi L200 Leasing & Contract Hire

-The new Mitsubishi L200 Series 6 is a Pick-up truck that has been comprehensively restyled and improved in every way.
-Available as a Club Cab or the more popular Double Cab Mitsubishi have maintained the equipment grades of the previous Series 5 so the range continues with 4Life, Trojan, Warrior and Barbarian.
-Regarded as one of the best off road picks available the new version may also sway some SUV buyers with the additional P11d tax savings for company van drivers.
+The new Mitsubishi L200 Series 6 is a pick-up truck that has been comprehensively restyled and improved in every way.
+Available as a Club Cab or the more popular Double Cab, Mitsubishi has maintained the equipment grades of the previous Series 5, so the range continues with 4Life, Trojan, Warrior and Barbarian.
+Regarded as one of the best off-road pick-ups available, the new version may also sway some SUV buyers with the additional P11d tax savings for company van drivers.

 Processing Fee: £165.00

 Double Cab DI-D 150 Barbarian X 4WD Auto

 Double Cab DI-D 150 Warrior 4WD Auto

 Double Cab DI-D 150 Barbarian+ 4WD

 Complete Care Terms and Conditions

 Complete Care is available to drivers aged between 21-70 with no more than 2 “at fault” claims in the last 2 years and no more than 6 points on driving licence.
 The driver must not have been subject to a driving ban in the last 5 years and must have held a full UK/EU licence for at least one 1 year.
 Prices are based on the postcode of the customer.
 72% of our customers would qualify for the advertised price however a confirmed rate will be sent in writing upon request.